The Luck of the Irish

-Kirsten Greenidge is the author of The Luck of the Irish, Bossa Nova, Milk Like Sugar, Rust, The Curious Walk of the Salamander, Sans-Culottes in the Promised Land, 103 Within the Veil, and The Gibson Girl.
-She has developed her work at Sundance (Utah and Ucross), Magic Theatre, National New Play Network, Cardinal Stage, South Coast Repertory, Madison Rep, Page 73, Hourglass Group, Bay Area Playwrights, Playwrights Horizons, New Dramatists, Mark Taper Forum, A.S.K., Eugene O'Neill Theater Center, Guthrie Theater, Mixed Blood, McCarter Theatre, Humana Festival of New American Plays, Moxie Theatre, and New Georges.
-She is the recipient of a Huntington Theatre Company Playwriting Fellowship, an NEA/TCG residency at Woolly Mammoth Theatre Company, and was recently playwright-in-residence at Company One.
-She has also received Sundance's Time Warner Award for Bossa Nova.
-Ms. Greenidge attended Wesleyan University and the Playwrights the University of Iowa's Playwrights Workshop, and is a member of New Dramatists and Rhombus.
-She is currently working on a commission from Yale Repertory Theatre.
+Kirsten Greenidge is the author of Luck of the Irish (premiered at the Huntington in 2011), Splendor, Bossa Nova, Milk Like Sugar, Rust, The Curious Walk of the Salamander, Sans-Culottes in the Promised Land, 103 Within the Veil, and The Gibson Girl.
+She has developed her work at Sundance (Utah and Ucross), Magic Theatre, National New Play Network, Cardinal Stage, South Coast Repertory, Madison Rep, Page 73, Hourglass Group, Bay Area Playwrights, Playwrights Horizons, New Dramatists, Mark Taper Forum, ASK, Eugene O'Neill Theater Center, Guthrie Theater, Mixed Blood, McCarter Theatre, Humana Festival of New American Plays, Moxie Theatre, and New Georges.
+She is a recipient of an NEA/TCG residency at Woolly Mammoth Theatre Company and was playwright-in-residence at Company One.
+She has also received Sundance’s Time Warner Award for Bossa Nova.
+Ms. Greenidge attended Wesleyan University and the University of Iowa’s Playwrights Workshop.
+She is a member of New Dramatists and Rhombus.

 Melia Bensussen directed last seasons Circle Mirror Transformation.
 Her directing credits include work with Merrimack Repertory Theatre, Actors' Shakespeare Project, La Jolla Playhouse, Baltimore Centerstage, Hartford Stage, Oregon Shakespeare Festival, New York Shakespeare Festival, MCC Theater, Primary Stages, Long Wharf Theatre, Actors Theatre of Louisville, and People's Light and Theatre Company, where she received a Barrymore Award nomination for Best Direction, and many others.
 She has received two Directing Awards from the Princess Grace Foundation, including their top honor, the Statuette Award for Sustained Excellence in Directing.
 Her edition of the Langston Hughes translation of Garcia Lorca's Blood Wedding is in its eighth printing by Theatre Communications Group.
 She is featured in Women Stage Directors Speak, by Rebecca Daniels, and also in Nancy Taylor's Women Direct Shakespeare.
 Her essay on The Merchant of Venice will be published this year in Jews, Theatre, Performance in an Intercultural Context.
 She is the recipient of an OBIE Award for Outstanding Direction.
 Ms. Bensussen is chair of the performing arts department at Emerson College.